 How do you choose?

-What’s your favorite agency project management software?
+What’s your favorite agency software?

 Did we miss any awesome platforms that should be on this list?
 Let us know in the comments below.
 If you have used any of the tools we covered above, we’d also love to hear your experience with it.